 In 2020, lockdown measures as a result of the COVID-19 pandemic are expected to have resulted in fewer cars on the road and slightly reduced industrial activity.
-It is yet to be seen how these changes will affect the city’s annual averages and attainment status.
+Data is now available pertaining to this time period, which will be discussed in short.

 In June 2020, Dallas experienced a significant albeit unusual pollution event when winds carried a thick cloud of dust from the Saharan Desert over the Atlantic and to the Dallas-Fort Worth area.
-The sandstorm produced the thickest dust in the area in at least 20 years, with air quality levels reaching the “unhealthy” rating.11 As deforestation becomes a growing problem as a result of our warming global climate, such international influences could become more prominent.
+The sandstorm produced the thickest dust that the area has seen in at least 20 years, with air quality levels reaching the “unhealthy” rating11.
+As deforestation becomes a growing problem as a result of our warming global climate, such international influences could become more prominent.

 + Article Resources